mnurmansah/pokemon-tokped/README.md

    }
    ```

-Q: This project uses prettier formatter other than javascript files.
+Q: This project uses prettier formatter to format files other than javascript files.
 How to use it ?

 A:

    Install prettier extension on your code editor and configure it to
-   do format on save on specific format, such as .scss or .html.
+   do format on save on specific format, such as **.scss** or **.html**.
    Example, if you use [vscode](https://code.visualstudio.com/) you can add :
    ```
    "[scss]": {